danmacklin/erlang_cep/README.md

     							return []}">>.

-To debug a javascript function use
+To debug a javascript row function use

 	ejsLog("/tmp/foo.txt", "Hello");